wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Inquisitor.md

 UNIQUE:
 Interrogator (P): Each turn you combat with an enemy, declare an action type or a skill name.
 The enemy chooses a skill of that type or name to expose from their skillset
 Shackle: Lock any number of your skills to lock the same number of enemies' exposed skills.
-You can unlock them all as a free action
+You can unlock them all anytime between turns
 Trial: Target an enemy and declare an action type/combat stat (T3: enemy uses ACT type).
 An ally restores HP/STA, and the enemy's combat stat is reduced permanently

 DISCIPLINE:
 Neutralize (T2: target enemy attacks): Block
-Shield Drum: Next turn, taunt and block
+Truestrike: Unaffected by locks and debuffs.
+Small strike
 Disarm: Attack.
 Choose whether enemy loses ATK or DEF
 Composure: Can activate if and only if locked.
 Gain DEF and restore STA